• Skip to primary navigation

 • Rolled oats: Make sure to use old-fashioned oats for the best results.
 They have a chewy texture and absorb the liquid well.

-• Chia seeds: Not only are they good for you, providing healthy fats and fiber, but they also help thicken the overnight oats.
+• Chia seeds: Not only are they good for you, providing healthy fats and dietary fiber, but they also help thicken the overnight oats.
+If you don't have them on hand, you can skip them just like I did in my no-chia overnight oats.

 • Milk of choice: I'm using soy milk here, but you can also use regular milk, almond milk, oat milk, etc.